 When looking at your resume, one of the first things a recruiter or hiring manager might see is your objective, since it’s likely toward the very top, just under your name and contact information.
 If you include an objective, it’s imperative that it stand out for the right reasons.

-An effective resume objective powerfully and succinctly spells out who you are and where you’re looking to go in your career.
-It also provides focus on how you can provide value to the company you’re applying to work for.
+An effective resume objective powerfully and succinctly spells out who you are (in terms of your work experience) and where you’re looking to go in your career.
+It shows at-a-glance how you will provide value to the company.

 Not sure how to handle the writing of a resume objective?
 We’ve outlined some helpful tips below.
 We’ve also included word on why you might want to consider skipping having an objective, and instead include a resume summary.
 More on that below too!